|Bajaj Allianz Car Insurance||SBI General Car Insurance||HDFC ERGO Car Insurance||Acko Car Insurance|

 In the case of a new car insurance policy purchase, you will have to undergo a car inspection, which will be conducted by a surveyor appointed by the insurer.
 Once the inspection is done, you can proceed to purchase the plan.

 The best way to prevent your car insurance from lapsing is by renewing your car insurance policy before it expires.

-Most insurance companies offer online renewals, thus dispensing with the requirement of making a physical visit to the company’s branch so you can easily renew your policy online from the comfort of your home, at the click of a button.
+Usually, you would get renewal reminders from your insurer through either an SMS, email, or a phone call a few days before the date of expiry.
+You can use this opportunity to renew your car insurance policy.
+Most insurance companies offer online renewals, which dispenses with the requirement of making a physical visit to a branch.
+This allows you to easily renew your policy online from the comfort of your home, at the click of a button.

 While most insurance companies do not charge a penalty during the grace period, some insurance companies may charge anywhere from 8% to 35% extra during renewals.

 If your insurance policy has lapsed beyond its grace period, you will have no option other than to buy a new insurance policy.